Bedrock-OSS/bedrock-wiki/docs/entities/npc-dialogs.md

 }
 ```

-The translation key used should then be specified in the resource pack's `lang` files.
+The translation key used should then be specified in the resource pack's language files.
 In this case, `entity.endermite.name` would translate to "Endermite."

 ## Opening Dialogs